QuickBooks Blog

 How to file Form W-2

-Once you fill out all your W-2 forms, you’re ready to file them with the IRS and Social Security Administration (SSA), as well as send copies to employees.
+Once you fill out all your W-2 forms, you’re ready to file them with the Social Security Administration (SSA), as well as send copies to employees.
 The due date for filing your W-2 forms is January 31.

 You’ll fill out multiple copies of the form: